Celebrate National Tequila Day

 July 24 is National Tequila Day.
 I’m sure everyone is looking for creative ways to celebrate.
 A margarita is an obvious choice, especially delicious in slushee form on a hot summer day.
 But don’t stop there!
 Since you already have tequila on hand, make some grilled margarita shrimp.
 Yes, there is such a thing and it’s delish!
 Also very simple.

-How to make Grilled Margarita Shrimp
+How to make these Shrimp Skewers

 To start, marinate the shrimp in a mix of tequila and lime juice (sounds like a margarita to me!) as well as some Mexican-y spices.